michaelliruoxi/michaelliruoxi.github.io/assignments.md

 # Assignments

 1. Assignment 0: A python script to print the sum of two numbers.
-   \n [Assignment 0 repo]
+[Assignment 0 repo]